 Actually, Clickjacking is a similar notion that we often see on sites, such as Facebook, for example, where there are many different marketing ads and applications fighting for our screen space to get our attention.

 There are a dozen ways to get around this issue—although most of them only revolve around using browser defensive add-ons.
-The best and most effective against Clickjacking attacks is available for FREE and in paid premiums that are surely worth the dollar.
+The best and most effective against Clickjacking attacks is available for FREE and in paid premiums that are totally worth it.

 Google Chrome’s browser bodyguard, Guardio, will run silently in the background of your web browser without tampering with your net speed, and will often warn you if something fishy is up.
 But it doesn’t only end with a warning.
 This advanced browser security tool can also scan your device and eliminate all threats at site, including Like-jacking and Cursor-jacking attempts.